hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 attributes).

-**DECDWL**: Double-Width, Single-Height Line, `Esc # 6`, makes the line with the cursor display characters at twice their normal width.
+**DECDWL**: Double-Width, Single-Height Line, `Esc # 6`, makes the entire line the cursor is on display characters at twice their normal width.
 Use `Esc # 5` to return to Single-Width, Single Height.

 **DECDHL**: Double-Width, Double-Height Line sets a pair of lines to display characters at twice their size in both width and height.
 The